hkam0006/image_mask_backend/README.md

     | `AUTH_TOKEN`      | A secret token used for authentication between the frontend and backend.
 You can set this to any value, but make sure it matches the token configured in your frontend .env file as well.             |

     🔑 Important: Ensure the AUTH_TOKEN value is the same in both your frontend and backend .env files to avoid authentication errors.
+    🔑 Important: See Prerequsites section above for information about obtaining Google Gemini API Key.

 ### 5. Start the development server: